 Tim always dreamt of being an entrepreneur and decided it was time to act on it.
 Unsure where to start, he began searching both Craigslist and garage sales for furniture and home goods that he could resell to generate a profit.
 Unfortunately, it was not enough to pay the bills, so he moved out of his apartment and was living on the couches of family and friends.

 Tim had always followed Apple and their products.
 He had been anticipating the arrival of the iPad, but while looking at the available accessories, he noticed an obvious gap.
-There were no cases that were exceptionally great.
-Then It hit him.
-It was at that moment, Tim decided that there would be top iPad case in the market, and it would be made by him.
+There were no iPad cases that were exceptionally great.
+Then it hit him.
+It was at that moment Tim decided that there would be a new and superior iPad case on the market, and it would be made by him.

-Tim had a strong passion for inventing so creating an iPad case was a perfect fit.
-Over the course of several weeks of late-night brainstorming, Tim had created and finished a final prototype made out of paper board at 5 am one morning after working on it all night.
+Tim always had a strong passion for inventing, so creating an iPad case was a perfect fit.
+Over the course of several weeks of late-night brainstorming, Tim had finally created a final prototype made out of paper board at 5 am one morning after working on it all night.

-Despite his confidence in the design and functionality of the case, he still couldn’t find an investor to fund his idea.
-Taking matters into his own hands, he sold everything he owned; his TV, dirt bike, bed, speakers, etc..
-He was able to pull together $6,000 from this, and on March 16, 2010, he bought a plane ticket to China for two months to source a manufacturer for his product.
+Despite his confidence in the design and functionality of his new iPad case, he still couldn’t find an investor to fund his idea.
+Taking matters into his own hands, he sold everything he owned—his TV, dirt bike, bed, speakers, etc..
+He was able to pull together $6,000 from this, and on March 16, 2010, he bought a plane ticket to China for two months to source a manufacturer for his new rugged iPad case.

-Soon after all of this had happened, Tim’s best friends dad quickly noticed his passionate commitment and dedication.
+Soon after all of this had happened, Tim’s best friend’s dad quickly noticed his passion, commitment, and dedication.
 He decided to invest and wrote a $70k check on a handshake and ZUGU was born.